Finite size effects in the thermodynamics of a free neutral scalar field: Physical thermodynamic quantities on a finite lattice

-It defines the deviation of the equation of state from the Stefan- Boltzmann equation, $p_{SB}=\varepsilon_{SB}/3$.
+It defines the deviation of the equation of state from the Stefan-Boltzmann equation, $p_{SB}=\varepsilon_{SB}/3$.
 The trace anomaly for the free massive real scalar field on the finite lattice is not equal to zero at the finite temperature and volume.
 However, for $m= 0$ the trace anomaly (\ref{tt3}) is equal to zero, $\Delta_{2}=0$.
-The potential inhomogeneity for the free real scalar field on the finite lattice can be defined as